abhishekarya1/Hash-Define-myNotes/content/spring-boot/reactive.md

 // methods from flux/mono instance
 // concat waits for mono to finish before emitting flux Flux<T> merged = mono.concatWith(flux);
-// merge emts messages as soon as they are available from either source (recommended) Flux<T> merged = mono.mergeWith(flux);
+// merge emits messages as soon as they are available from either source (recommended) Flux<T> merged = mono.mergeWith(flux);
 ```